bkrem/msc-thesis/draft/ch3.md

 _Cross-platform potential_ - A secondary consideration was whether the abstraction would be useful across platforms, i.e. between iOS and Android.
 For the initial iteration of QuantiTeam which would only focus on iOS this aspect was less significant than the frequency of use, but it played a significant role in keeping the client-side application open to extension at a later point nonetheless.

 #### Managing state with Redux
-While considering the responsibilities a client-side implementation would have to fulfill to meet the established requirements, it also became clear that even for a simple implementation there was a considerable amount of application state that would have to be managed by the client.
+While considering the responsibilities that a client-side implementation would have to fulfill to meet the established requirements, it also became clear that even for a simple implementation there was a considerable amount of application state that would have to be managed by the client.
 Besides being the most common choice within React Native applications, the Redux library provides a well-structured approach to state management, derived from the philosophy behind the Elm programming language.
 Redux ensures that events which mutate state are well-defined and that they may only take place in a single direction (unidirectionally).
 In concrete terms, Redux achieves these orderly state mutations by following three interdependent principles<sup>[(three principles)](http://redux.js.org/docs/introduction/ThreePrinciples.html)</sup>:

 _Single source of truth_ - All of the application's state is stored in a single object tree known as the `store`.